Huế: Transportation

 Huế railway station provides a rail connection to major Vietnamese cities, via the North–South railway.
 Phu Bai International Airport is just south of the city centre.

-Vietnam's National Route 1, which runs the entire length of the nation from north to south, passes through Huế.
+Vietnam's National Route 1 along with North–South Expressway East and West, which runs the entire length of the nation from north to south, passes through Huế.
 Huế and Đà Nẵng are the main intermediate stops on the railway line from Hanoi to Ho Chi Minh City.
 This province is served by two sea ports, Thuận An Port and Chân Mây Port.

 Phu Bai International Airport, the province's sole airport, is situated 15 km south of Huế; it ranks fourth in passenger numbers among Vietnam's airports.
 While a new terminal was completed in 2023 to receive international flights, Phu Bai currently still only has direct flights to domestic destinations; the first international routes to Kunming, Taipei and Seoul are planned to be inaugurated in 2025.